 A: If you have had some previous exposure to the subject you wish to learn, you may feel comfortable joining a class after it has started.
 There is no tuition remission for classes that you missed, and you will not be able to register on-line.
 Please email us contactUS@contractVAcom to enroll in a class that has already begun.

 A: The cost of the text is included with each class.
-Your book will be delivered to your classroom.
-There is no need to visit a bookstore nor ordering by online.
+Your book will be delivered to your classroom, or via USPS mail for online classes.
+There is no need to purchase books on your own.

 A1.
 Where can I find the detailed licensing exam/test information?
 (Test contents, locations, fees…)